OpenActiveSA/newopen/database/README.md

-# Open Active Database Setup
+# Open Farm Database Setup

-This guide will help you set up the Supabase database for the Open Active tennis booking system.
+This guide will help you set up the Supabase database for the Open Farm tennis booking system.

 ## 🚀 Quick Setup